-- 8.1 All staff should receive appropriate development on the government's antiradicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-Learning needs will be identified in accordance with local risk determined through regular Prevent risk assessments, which will be conducted as part of a school's safeguarding audit at least every 3 years, unless more urgent need is apparent. - 8.2 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 8.3 Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - 8.4 Terrorism is an action that: endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system. - 8.5 The use or threat of terrorism is designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 8.6 We are aware that all our schools have a duty to prevent children from being drawn into terrorism. - 8.7 All our schools will have a named Single Point of Contact (SPOC) who will liaise with the relevant authorities in the case of a concern.
+- 8.1.
+All staff should receive appropriate training on the government's anti- radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+Learning needs will be identified in accordance with local risk determined through regular Prevent risk assessments, which will be conducted as part of a school's safeguarding audit at least every 3 years, unless more urgent need is apparent .This preventing radicalisation section remains under review, following the publication of a new definition of extremism on the 14 March 2024. - 8.2.
+This tells us that Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2). - 8.3.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 8.4.
+Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces. - 8.5.
+Terrorism is an action that: endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system. - 8.6.
+The use or threat of terrorism is designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 8.7.
+We are aware that all our schools have a duty to prevent children from being drawn into terrorism. - 8.8.
+All our schools will have a named Single Point of Contact (SPOC) who will liaise with the relevant authorities in the case of a concern.
 This person will be DSL trained.
 Our ATLP SPOCS are listed in Appendix Four.
-The SPOC will undertake Prevent awareness training and make sure that staff have appropriate training to equip them to identify children at risk. - 8.8 We will assess the risk of children being drawn into terrorism.
-This assessment will be based on an understanding of the potential risk in the school's local area, in collaboration with our local safeguarding partners and local police force. - 8.9 We will ensure that suitable internet filtering and monitoring is in place and equip our students to stay safe online at school and at home.
-Our system will block any access to inappropriate sites and monitor any activity linked to attempted access as line with our online safety policy. - 8.10 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+The SPOC will undertake Prevent awareness training and make sure that staff have appropriate training to equip them to identify children at risk. - 8.9.
+We will assess the risk of children being drawn into terrorism.
+This assessment will be based on an understanding of the potential risk in the school's local area, in collaboration with our local safeguarding partners and local police force.

+We will ensure that suitable internet filtering and monitoring is in place and equip our students to stay safe online at school and at home.
+Our system will block any access to inappropriate sites and monitor any activity linked to attempted access in line with our online safety policy.

+There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 Radicalisation can occur quickly or over a long period.

-8.11 Staff will be alerted to changes in students' behaviour.
-Educate Against Hate provides useful resources to identify indicators of radicalisation. https://www.educateagainsthate.com
+1. Staff will be alerted to changes in students' behaviour.
+Educate Against Hate 2provides useful resources to identify indicators of radicalisation.